Richard Sharp Smith: R. S. Smith Architect

-Vanderbilt continued to be a client.
-He commissioned the Young Man's Institute, the first building Smith designed in Asheville.
-The YMI was a recreational center for Asheville's African Americans, many of whom worked for Vanderbilt, but also included spaces for shops and a doctor on the first floor.
-The YMI was given the same architectural styling as the structures in Biltmore Village.
+Vanderbilt also commissioned the Young Man's Institute (YMI) the first building Smith designed in Asheville proper.
+The YMI was a recreational center for Asheville's African Americans, many of whom worked for Vanderbilt, and also included space for shops and a doctor on the first floor.
+Smith used the same architectural styling for the YMI as the structures in Biltmore Village.

-Vanderbilt also hired Smith to design a "manorial village" outside the entrance of the estate.
-The resulting Biltmore Village included residential cottages, shops, a post office, and a hospital.
-Biltmore Village ensured an attractive "look" for the neighborhood surrounding his home's entrance would meet Vanderbilt's expectations, while also modeling what ideal village living could be like.
-Smith designed more than 24 buildings for Biltmore Village from 1900 to 1920.
-This included all structures in the village except All Soul's Church, the Biltmore Estate Office, and the depot which were designed by Hunt previously.

-Smith also designed five large rental cottages, actually mansions, across the Swannanoa River on Vernon Hill overlooking Biltmore for Vanderbilt.
-Sunnicrest is the only surviving cottage, but it has recently been restored by its owner, Asheville-Buncombe Technical Community College.
+In another project for Vanderbilt, Smith designed five large rental cottages, actually mansions, across the Swannanoa River on Vernon Hill overlooking Biltmore.
+Sunnicrest is the only surviving cottage and was restored by its owner, Asheville-Buncombe Technical Community College, in 2016.

-His other early commissions were for houses and cottages in the Montford and Chestnut Hill neighborhoods of Asheville.
-Many of the homes designed have similar characteristics to those he designed for Biltmore Village Biltmore Estate's 's Curator of Interpretation said, “Two beautiful examples of Richard Sharp Smith’s residential style—the Annie West House at 189 Chestnut Street in Chestnut Hill and the Charles Jordan House at 296 Montford Avenue—include pebbledash stucco, archways, and rooflines, much like his buildings in Biltmore Village.”
-The Preservation Society of Asheville & Buncombe County describes Smith's "true legacy to Asheville" as his signature 'Biltmore-style' with its blend of English Arts and Craft styling combined with Elizabethan Tudor and Old World influences."
+Smith's other early commissions were for houses and cottages in the Montford and Chestnut Hill neighborhoods of Asheville.
+Many of these homes have similar characteristics to those he designed for Biltmore Village.
+Biltmore Estate's Curator of Interpretation said, “Two beautiful examples of Richard Sharp Smith’s residential style—the Annie West House at 189 Chestnut Street in Chestnut Hill and the Charles Jordan House at 296 Montford Avenue—include pebbledash stucco, archways, and rooflines, much like his buildings in Biltmore Village.”
+The Preservation Society of Asheville & Buncombe County describes Smith's "true legacy to Asheville as his signature 'Biltmore-style' with its blend of English Arts and Craft styling combined with Elizabethan Tudor and Old World influences."

 Smith was very protective of his designs and "imitation of his work was a source of great irritation to him."
 In 1897, he sued builder James M. Westall for using his designs without permission, especially exterior features.
 Westall had previously built houses for Smith and went out on his own, undercutting costs by eliminating the architect.